 Happy New Year!
-This is a message being written on Dec 31, 2016 from Sue Levine, the USA Outreach Coordinator for the HIP Africa organization, Bungoma County, western Kenya.
+This is a message from Sue Levine, the USA Outreach Coordinator for the HIP Africa organization, Bungoma County, western Kenya.
 There is an urgent need at HIP–we are trying to save the HIP Academy primary school.
 The Open World Cause 501c3 has graciously partnered with us in this “Take a Step to Help a Friend” campaign.
 Please take the first step by learning more about the dire situation impacting our friends in Kenya.

 Many blessings, Sue Levine, Teacher-Librarian, Atlanta, GA USA

 If you have any questions, I’d be glad to answer them via e-mail.
 You can contact me at email@example.com.